IIIF/api/source/api/search/2.0/index.md

 The same annotation might generate multiple matches against a single query, especially if wildcards or stemming are enabled or the content of the annotation is long.

 This is handled by having the content annotation only once, but to have two entries for it in the `annotations` list.
 Each entry then uses a different TextQuoteSelector on the same source Annotation to describe where the matching content can be found.
-A client could then process each in turn to highlight each match.
+A client could then process each in turn to highlight each match in the annotation.

 For example, if the search was for words beginning with "b":